Efficient estimation with incomplete data via generalised ANOVA decompositions: Introduction

 \section{Introduction}

 Large modern datasets are increasingly often compiled from smaller datasets recording different variables or collected under different experimental conditions.
 This feature of modern data science is reflected in the vast range of statistical and machine learning literature tackling issues of incompleteness, data heterogeneity and sampling bias, including topics such as semi-supervised learning~\citep{chakrabortty2018efficient,kim2024semi}, data fusion~\citep{li2023efficient,qiu2023efficient}, missing data~\citep{robins2017minimax} and transfer learning~\citep{cai2021transfer}.
-Areas of application are diverse and cover genomics~\citep{wen2010using}, climate science~\citep{lucas2015bivariate} and causal inference~\citep{bareinboim2016causal}.
+Areas of application are diverse and cover genomics~\citep{angelopoulos2023prediction}, climate science~\citep{lucas2015bivariate} and causal inference~\citep{bareinboim2016causal}.
 Particularly when clean data is scarce, the information provided by additional data is invaluable.

 Relevant literature commonly seeks to derive optimal estimators given various structures of datasets, with statistical efficiency~\citep[in the sense of,~e.g.][]{van2000asymptotic} being one of the most widespread notions of optimality.
 The simplest structures are those in which a complete dataset is supplemented by an additional dataset recording a subset of the variables of interest.
-These structure arise in semi-supervised settings, where we aim to solve a supervised learning problem with the aid of additional unlabelled data \citep{chakrabortty2018efficient,cannings2020local,kim2024semi}.
-They also arise in missing data settings, where we aim to carry a regression analysis when covariates are fully observed and response variables may be missing \citep{robins2017minimax}.
+These structures arise in semi-supervised settings, where we aim to solve a supervised learning problem with the aid of additional unlabelled data \citep{chakrabortty2018efficient,cannings2020local,kim2024semi}.
+They also arise in missing data settings, where we aim to carry out a regression analysis when covariates are fully observed and response variables may be missing \citep{robins2017minimax}.
 In causal inference we may combine a large dataset with unmeasured confounding variables with a smaller dataset recording information on these confounders \citep{yang2019combining}.
-In such literature the covariate distribution is often allowed to differ according to whether or not the response is observed, with the Missing At Random assumption~\citep{rubin1976inference} being common.
 It is shown in many of these settings that estimators properly incorporating incomplete data have smaller risk than those based solely on the complete data and can sometimes be proved to attain efficiency lower bounds.